City of Fairfax: A Surgical Sterilization Project in Virginia

 After more than two decades of research on immunocontraceptive vaccines, it has become apparent that it is very costly to treat animals on multiple occasions.
 At best, birth control vaccines need to be administered at least two times in an animal's life.
 Each capture costs more as the animals become increasingly savvy.
 The sterilization technique adds approximately 25% to the total cost of the initial capture, but an animal only needs to be handled once.
 This technique reduces overall program cost for a community and reduces stress on the animal by eliminating the need for recapture.
 While this solution may not be right for every community and situation, it is a method that has promise in a variety of areas and can be combined with other management approaches.

 White Buffalo Inc. offers a variety of courses ranging from sterilization training and remote immobilization to capture and sharpshooting.
-We are developing a series of professional training courses.
-Sign up for our email newsletter and we will notify you of the schedule.

-With the assistance of a grant from the National Fish and Wildlife Foundation, we are partnering with Island Conservation and Hawaii Division of Forestry and Wildlife (DOFAW) to estimate axis deer and mouflon sheep density and distribution, and develop a monitoring program in the Kuahiwi a Kai program area on Lana’i, Hawaii.
-The main activities to accomplish these goals include 1) estimating distribution and density of ungulates using modern sUAS (drone) with infrared sensors and trail-camera technology that can be extrapolated to the rest of Lana'i, 2) comparing these efforts with DOFAW’s helicopter population estimate, and 3) developing a repeatable monitoring program for assessments in future years by PÅ«lama Lana’i resource managers.
+With the assistance of a grant from the National Fish and Wildlife Foundation, we partnered with Island Conservation and Hawaii Division of Forestry and Wildlife (DOFAW) in 2024 to estimate axis deer and mouflon sheep density and distribution, and develop a monitoring program in the Kuahiwi a Kai program area on Lana’i, Hawaii for Pūlama Lana’i resource managers.

 White Buffalo Inc. is a 501(c)(3) organization that was established in 1996 and is dedicated to the conservation of native species and ecosystems.
 Our approach is unique, in that we generate funding for conservation research and education through our services -- wildlife management alternatives in non-traditional settings.